 Best Audio Interface for Beginners: Top Picks for High-Quality Sound

 An audio interface is critical for musicians, podcasters, and audio engineers.
-It serves the fundamental function of converting analog audio signals into digital signals, making it possible to record and playback audio on a computer via a digital audio workstation (DAW).
-This conversion is essential because computers naturally operate using digital signals, whereas most traditional audio devices like microphones and instruments produce analog signals.
+It serves the fundamental function of converting analog audio signals into digital signals, making it possible to record and play back audio on a computer via a digital audio workstation (DAW).
+This conversion is essential because computers naturally operate using digital signals, whereas most traditional audio devices like microphones and instruments produce analog signals, and latency can affect the real-time interaction between these devices.

 The audio interface bridges this gap, allowing for seamless interaction between analog audio equipment and the digital environment of your computer.